-Skype, long a popular choice for calling regular phone numbers around the world, has now discontinued its calling services.
+Skype, long a popular choice for calling regular phone numbers around the world, was officially retired in May 2025.
 If you previously relied on Skype to reach fixed lines or mobile phones, it's important to have alternative solutions in place.

-In this article, we'll introduce multiple reliable/popular services that serve as great replacements for Skype when it comes to making seamless calls to landlines and mobiles.
+In this article, we'll introduce multiple reliable/popular services that serve as great replacements for Skype when it comes to making seamless calls to landlines and mobiles overseas.

 By comparing their features, pricing, availability, and ideal use cases, you'll be able to identify the best alternative(s) to meet your specific communication needs.